bilde2910/FreeField/docs/auth/telegram.rst

 1. Search for the user ``@BotFather`` on Telegram and open a conversation with this bot, or `click here <https://t.me/BotFather>`_ to open a conversation directly.
-Click on the "Start" button at the bottom of the Telegram interface.
+Click on the :guilabel:`Start` button at the bottom of the Telegram interface.

 .. image:: _images/telegram-01-botfather.png